javekk/VIRTUAL-SYNCHRONY/README.md

 ## Flush implementation

-Here logic of the flush protocol implemented, notice that it is possible to receive view i+k, before i+1 is installed
+Here is logic of the flush protocol implemented, notice that it is possible to receive view i+k, before i+1 is installed

 ##### On receive View i+k

 ```
-	inihibit_sends++; // until more than zero, no messages are sent
+	inihibit_sends++; // while more than zero, no messages are sent
 	multicast(all_unstable_messages, view j); // in the view j < i+k
-	delvier(all_unstable_messages);
+	deliver(all_unstable_messages);
 	multicast(flush(view i+k));
 ```